Contents:

 STEM gap year advisors

-• Year Out Group — A professional body providing personal advice on planning your gap year, able to help you incorporate STEM
+- Year Out Group: A professional body providing personal advice on planning your gap year

-• WorkAway — Helps with self-organised voluntourism opportunities by connecting you with individuals with similar interests in STEM across the globe who offer accommodation in exchange for work (you pay for membership)
+- WorkAway: Helps with self-organised volunteering opportunities by connecting you with individuals with similar interests in STEM across the globe who offer accommodation in exchange for work

 Resources to plan your STEM gap year

-For volunteering and working abroad, you must ensure you have the correct visas and permissions to work in the country you are travelling to, consider your safety, seek advice, and always get travel insurance.
+For volunteering and working abroad, you must ensure you have the correct visas and permissions to work in the country you are travelling to.
+Consider your safety, seek advice, and remember to get travel insurance!
 Some of the easiest countries to gain a working holiday visa for as a UK citizen are those in the commonwealth or Europe.
 There are plenty of resources and programmes available to support you with this process.

-• Decide when to take your gap year: before university, before postgraduate study, or before starting your career
+- Decide when to take your gap year: before university, postgraduate study, or starting your career

-• Formulate a plan and get advice from a gap year advisor, teacher, or carer
+- Create a clear plan and seek advice from a gap year advisor, teacher, or carer

 Is the gap year experience worth it?